Jerry-licious/meme-the-spire/README.md

   "modifiedUpgradedDescription": "New upgraded description..."
 }
 ```
-`modifiedName`, `modifiedDescription` and `modifiedUpgradedDescription` are optional fields, if they are not defined, the corresponding property of the card will not be changed.
-If `modifiedUpgradedDescription` is not defined, the mod will fall back and use the `modifiedDescription` instead.
-However, if `modifiedDescription` is not defined, the mod will not consider `modifiedUpgradedDescription` at all.
-If `modifiedUpgradedName` is not defined, the mod will fall back and use the `modifiedName` instead.
-However, if `modifiedName` is not defined, the mod will not consider `modifiedUpgradedName` at all.
+**cardName**: The name of the card that the modification will change.

+**modifiedName**: The new name of the card.
+If left undefined, the card's name will not be changed.

+**modifiedUpgradedName**: The new name of the card if the card is upgraded.
+If left undefined, the mod will use the `modifiedName` field. **if `modifiedName` is undefined, this field will not be considered.**

+**modifiedDescription**: The new description of the card.
+If left undefined, the card's description will not be changed.

+**modifiedUpgradedDescription**: The new description of the card if the card is upgraded.
+If left undefined, the mod will use the `modifiedDescription` field. **If `modifiedDescription` is undefined, this field will not be considered.**

+Card modifications only affect cards shown in the shop and in card rewards.
+The cards will be restored into their original text after they are added into your deck.

 ### Reward Screen Tooltips (`tooltips`)